shirinyamani/Algorithms/graph/readme.md

 <img src="./img/bfs.png">

-**Implementation desudo Code**
+## BFS Implementation desudo Code
-- define a queue to store the nodes that are to be visited!
+1. Define a queue to store the nodes that are to be visited!
-- while queue is not empty:
+2. while queue is not empty:
     - pop the first node from the queue (Dequeue)
     - if the node has not been visited:
         - mark it as visited